Egypt Travel Info and Tips

 Currency, Banks, & Credit Cards

 Currency: The Egyptian official currency is the Egyptian pound (“EGP” stands for Egyptian pound, or “LE” stands for the French term” Livre Egyptian”.1 EGP is 100 piaster.
-It is not recommended to exchange your money in a bank at the airport as the rates are slightly lower than it is in the city banks.
+It is not recommended to exchange your money in a bank at the airport as the rates are slightly lower than it is in city banks.
 Bear in mind to carry some one-dollar bills as they proved very useful almost everywhere in Egypt.

 Banks: